harrymandeveloper/fellowship-wk1-beg-html-css/PITCHME.md

 - To teach you how to HTML & CSS at an industry standard |
 	- Code reviews |
 	- Tests & feedback |
-	- Resources **(at the end of the week!)** |
+	- Resources (at the end of the week!) |
-- To teach you how to keep on learning, because you will never stop.
-You should never stop |
+- To teach you how to keep on learning, because you will never stop |
 - To let you know this is hard work |
 - I don't know everything about everything |